-The resources allocated to pupils (see 7) who have non-statemented special educational needs and who are not in receipt of an Education Health Care Plan will be deployed to implement these Individual Education Plans as outlined in the revised Code of Practice.
+The resources allocated to pupils (see 7) who are not in receipt of an Education Health Care Plan will be deployed to implement these Individual Education Plans as outlined in the revised Code of Practice.
 Parents will be informed and pupils will be involved in decisions taken at this stage.
 (See also 8, 11 and 12)

-The IEPs will be reviewed termly and a new IEP written by the class teacher with the support of the Senco, parents and children.
-This IEP will be written in a meeting between the child, parents, class teacher and Senco.
+The IEPs will be reviewed termly and a new IEP written by the class teacher with the support of the SENDCo, parents and children.
+This IEP will be written in a meeting between the child, parents, class teacher and SENDCo.